abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

         with:
           app-name: 'apihost-angular' # Replace with your app name
           slot-name: 'Production'
-          publish-profile: ${{ secrets.apihostangularPublishSettings }} # Set your Azure Web App publish profile as a secret in your repository settings
+          publish-profile: ${{ secrets.apihostangularPublishSettings }} # Set your Azure Web App to publish your profile as a secret in your repository settings

   build-deploy-frontend:
     runs-on: ubuntu-latest